Security Industry Authority

-The Security Industry Authority (SIA) is the statutory organisation responsible for regulating the private security industry in the UK.
-Established as a non-departmental public body in 2003, the SIA reports to the Home Secretary under the terms of the Private Security Industry Act 2001 (c.
-12).
+The Security Industry Authority (SIA) is the statutory organisation responsible for regulating the private security industry, and public event venues in terms of terrorism protection laws, in the UK.
+Established as a non-departmental public body in 2003, the SIA reports to the Home Secretary under the terms of the Private Security Industry Act 2001.

-The two duties of the SIA are to regulate the compulsory licensing of individuals who undertake designated activities within the private security industry and to manage a voluntary Approved Contractor Scheme, which measures private security service suppliers against independently established assessment criteria.
+Duties of the SIA are to regulate the compulsory licensing of individuals who undertake designated activities within the private security industry, to manage a voluntary Approved Contractor Scheme which measures private security service suppliers against independently established assessment criteria, and to regulate venues to ensure compliance with the Terrorism (Protection of Premises) Act 2025.